andrei-korcsak/VMNest/README.md

 Install the Node.js dependency in the root folder by running `npm install`

-Navigate to VMNest.Client and run the command `npm run dev`
+Navigate to VMNest.Server and run the command `dotnet run`, this will start both the backend server and Client application.s